MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nn-mfidl-imfcameracontrolnotify.md

 ## -example

 The following code examples demonstrate a typical implementation of this interface.
+For a complete example demonstrating the use of **IMFCameraControlNotify**, see the [ControlMonitorApp Sample](https://github.com/microsoft/Windows-Camera/tree/master/Samples/ControlMonitorApp/).

 ```cpp
 //SampleClass.h